 The transition was slow and bumpy; changes at ATMs, gas stations come next

-October 2017 will mark the two-year anniversary when consumers were officially introduced to EMV, the smart-chip based payment technology taking over the U.S. payment ecosystem.
+October 2018 will mark the three-year anniversary when consumers were officially introduced to EMV, the smart-chip based payment technology taking over the U.S. payment ecosystem.

 To measure just how successful (or not) the EMV shift has been so far, CreditCards.com spoke with a handful of payment industry leaders to find out.
 Here’s what they had to say:

 “The credit card market is concentrated among a much smaller group of players than debit cards, which are widely distributed over nearly all financial institutions, so it stands to reason that different institutions are going to have different strategies for implementation,” said Doug Johnson, senior vice president of payments and cybersecurity policy for theAmerican Bankers Association.
 “If they haven’t received one yet, they’ll have it soon.”

 Most issuers focused on reissuing credit cards used most often first, typically high-limit international business or travel cards.
 Also, “Many issuers have been replacing cards when the card expires,” said Stephanie Ericksen, vice president of global risk products at Visa.

 Currently, there are three groups of retailers: Those who have migrated to EMV, those who are in the process of doing so and those who have chosen not to.
 As a result, consumer experiences have been mixed.
 In fact, a March 2016 CreditCards.com survey found “not enough stores accept smart chip cards” was one of consumers’ top complaints about EMV.
-But that was a year ago, and consumers can expect to be dipping more than swiping now.
+But that was more than a year ago, and consumers can now expect to dip more than swipe.